 - For any transformation (including variable transformation), especially those done manually, e.g., when the full dataset cannot be made available due to the cost of collecting the data, privacy aspects of personal data, or intellectual property considerations, provenance should indicate how the subset was derived. - If any external data sources are included or referenced, the creator, publisher, version and date accessed information should be documented.
-Where available, this includes a resolvable, globally unique permanent identifier such as a DOI. (e.g., Data Citation Principles) - A history of the modifications made to the code, ideally including attributed sources when code snippets are incorporated.
-Reference to dependencies that includes the actual version used, not a reference to the latest version. (e.g., Software Citation Principles, Software Citation Guide). - Provenance of the research workflow that produced the outputs including scripts or representations in a formal workflow language such as the Common Workflow Language or similar, and a history of changes to these. - Workflow systems such as Kepler, Galaxy, Taverna, NextFlow or SnakeMake can make it easier to capture provenance but require you to bring experiments or analysis into these systems prior to curation.
+Where available, this includes a resolvable, globally unique permanent identifier such as a DOI. - A history of the modifications made to the code, ideally including attributed sources when code snippets are incorporated.
+Reference to dependencies that includes the actual version used, not a reference to the latest version. - Provenance of the research workflow that produced the outputs including scripts or representations in a formal workflow language such as the Common Workflow Language or similar, and a history of changes to these. - Workflow systems such as Kepler, Galaxy, Taverna, NextFlow or SnakeMake can make it easier to capture provenance but require you to bring experiments or analysis into these systems prior to curation.
 "Code aware" data management/versioning systems such as DataLad (or the many tools and platforms used in MLOps) are another option.
 Care needs to be taken in making a choice of system, that provenance records in a useful form can be extracted for the target archive.
 See also Thing 9: Automation